CSB5/OPERA-MS/README.md

 <OPTION2> <VALUE3>
 ~~~~

-This is an example of a configuration file:
+Here an example of a configuration file:

 ~~~~
 #This is a comment.